datarefuge/datarescue-dc/index.md

 ## Get Involved

-Please look over our **[field guide]**(https://docs.google.com/document/d/1GZCuXlx-3XGO8DCVIfNvQB3V7-WyXSPf6qG8Cse7U-E/edit?usp=sharing) which provides more information about the day's events and our code of conduct.
+Please look over our [field guide](https://docs.google.com/document/d/1GZCuXlx-3XGO8DCVIfNvQB3V7-WyXSPf6qG8Cse7U-E/edit?usp=sharing) which provides more information about the days' events and our code of conduct.

 Get in touch: [datarescuedc@gmail.com](mailto:datarescuedc@gmail.com ).
 Press
 inquiries should be directed to Annalisa Dias.
 Please also see this [press kit](https://drive.google.com/drive/folders/0B7GwZd1xYChFZ3RJa0dCNEVwS1k) for further information.